 After she missed another few posting deadlines, I wrote her to ask what was going on.
 The answers I heard back were vague.
 “I’m taking a break for a while,” she said at first, and then a couple of weeks later, she said she needed to spend more time on paid work.
 I thought those would have been acceptable answers from some people — but coming from her, I wondered if there was another story.

-Nine months later, I’m in her city and have successfully tracked her down.
-It’s great to meet up.
-We drink beer and talk about life, business, and our mutual friends.
+Nine months later, I was in her city and successfully tracked her down.
+It was great to meet up.
+We drank beer and talked about life, business, and our mutual friends.

-But the whole time I’m wondering – what happened with the blog?
+But the whole time I was wondering – what happened with the blog?